-If you’re stuck in the 40 minute cruise control elliptical routine daily, then this is going to be an eye opening article for you I’m a staunch advocate of HIIT cardiovascular workouts as an integral part of my training protocol, and the training regimes of my clients as well as high intensity cardio is best for your client’s drive and optimum fitness attainment.
+If you’re stuck in the 40 minute cruise control elliptical routine daily, then this is going to be an eye opening article for you.
+I’m a staunch advocate of HIIT cardiovascular workouts as an integral part of my training protocol, and the training regimes of my clients as well as high intensity cardio is best for your client’s drive and optimum fitness attainment.

 I’m well aware that there are bodies on both sides of the fence when it comes to HIIT and whether or not it’s effective.
-For every person, such as myself, who advocates in favour of HIIT workouts, there is an equal number of people who will swear that steady state, low intensity cardio is best.
+For every person, such as myself, who advocates in favour of HIIT cardio workouts, there is an equal number of people who will swear that steady state, low intensity cardio is best.
 I will say that I’m a firm believer that HIIT could and should be a facet of everyone’s routine, whether small or large scale.
-But before I get into why you should incorporate HIIT and how, I need to explain what it is, and how it found its way into the hot spot of trends as far as fitness goes.
+But before I get into why you should incorporate HIIT for beginners or advanced I need to explain what it is, and how it found its way into the hot spot of trends as far as fitness goes.

 HIIT was developed decades ago by track coaches to better prepare runners, which is part of why it’s so strongly associated with athletic performance rather than someone looking to simply shed body fat.
 At the time it was known as “Fartlek” training, the conjoining of the Swedish words for speed (fart) and play (lek).
 So essentially HIIT means “speed play,” which is a good description of what the training method is all about.

-HIIT is for everyone, at least in my opinion.
-Whether you perform only one or two HIIT sessions a week or incorporate HIIT into your program on a much broader scale, if you’re concerned with how you look on the beach, you’re a bodybuilder or a figure athlete, you’re looking to shed body fat OR gain muscle- HIIT fits.
+HIIT cardio is for everyone, at least in my opinion.
+Whether you perform only one or two HIIT sessions a week or incorporate HIIT cardio into your program on a much broader scale, if you’re concerned with how you look on the beach, you’re a bodybuilder or a figure athlete, you’re looking to shed body fat OR gain muscle- HIIT.

 What about fat loss?
 Well if fat loss is your goal, or you simply want to shed the tire around your middle and get in shape – you’re in luck.
 HIIT is where it’s at.

 The why is pretty simple- the research backs it.
-HIIT stumbled into the mainstream fitness spotlight for one simple reason- the more research that was done on the method the more people wanted to know about this fat incinerating style of training.
-One of the first studies to discover that HIIT was more effective for fat loss was done over a decade ago in 1994 study by researchers at Laval University (Quebec, Canada).
-Their report claimed that young men and women who followed a 15-week HIIT program lost significantly more body fat than those following a 20-week continuous steady-state endurance program.
+HIIT bounced into mainstream fitness for one simple reason – the more research that was done on the method the more people wanted to know about this fat incinerating style of training.
+One of the first studies to discover that it was more effective for fat loss was done over a decade ago in 1994 study by researchers at Laval University (Quebec, Canada).
+Their report claimed that most young men and women who followed a 15-week HIIT program lost significantly more body fat than those following a 20-week continuous steady-state endurance program.
 This, despite the fact that the steady-state program burned about 15,000 calories more than the HIIT program!
-This study was shocking- how could HIIT destroy more body fat through less training duration and less overall calorie expenditure?
+This study was shocking- how could HIIT exercise destroy more body fat through less training duration and less overall calorie expenditure?

 HIIT should be integrated progressively, meaning you should start with work to rest ratios that allow for longer rest periods then work periods.
 For example, maybe 15 to 60 work to rest ratio.
 This will allow your body to adjust to the integration of HIIT.
 This type of training, done properly is VERY intensive and should be treated as any other intense training method- I recommend not doing HIIT on the days you also incorporate intense weight training to allow for recovery.